DangerOnTheRanger/maniwani/README.md

 Maniwani; if you're having problems with 3.4, file a bug report, but also try 3.6 if you can.

-`pip -r requirements.txt`, ideally inside a `virtualenv`, should take care of prerequisites.
-After that, `touch secret` and modify `makedb.py` to your tastes to customize database initialization before executing `python makedb.py`.
-Lastly, run `flask run` from this directory and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
+As Maniwani uses Pipenv, simply run `pipenv install` to grab all requirements and create a new virtualenv, After that, `touch secret` and modify `makedb.py` to your tastes to customize database initialization before executing `pipenv run python makedb.py`.
+Lastly, run `pipenv run flask run` from this directory and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
 If you ever want to wipe the database clean, that's currently handled by removing `test.db` and re-running the `makedb.py` script.